MadhushaPrasad/MadhushaPrasad/README.md

 - 🔭 I’m currently working at **[Graytech](https://Graytechtech.lk/)** as a software engineer intern

-- 🌱 I’m currently learning **BSc (Hons) in Information Technology Specialising in Software Engineering Degree**
+- 🌱 I’m currently learning **BSc (Hons) in Information Technology Specializing in Software Engineering Degree**

 - 👯 I’m looking to collaborate on **OpenSource Projects**